christopher-owen/MUR/README.md

 4. Move "cookies.txt" to MUR's directory.

 # Usage
 MUR may only be used via CLI.
-Don't be put off if you're not familiar with it; it's simple.

 Download a single booklet and convert to PDF:
 `MUR.py -u https://www.marvel.com/comics/issue/67930/captain_america_2018_12 -f pdf`